-equilibria, as this type of equilibrium seems better suited to symmetric, multi-robot interaction scenarios.
-Indeed, we have observed more natural behavior emerging from Nash equilibria compared to Stackelberg when solving for openloop strategies.
+Nash equilibria have been investigated in [4], [5], [8], [13], [14], [15], [16].
+We also take the approach of searching for Nash equilibria, as this type of equilibrium seems better suited to symmetric, multi-robot interaction scenarios.
+Indeed, we have observed more natural behavior emerging from Nash equilibria compared to Stackelberg when solving for open-loop strategies.

-B. Game-Theoretic Trajectory Optimization
+2.2 Game-Theoretic Trajectory Optimization

-Most of the algorithms proposed in the robotics literature to solve for game-theoretic equilibria can be grouped into four types: First are algorithms aimed at finding Nash equilibria that rely on decomposition, such as Jacobi or Gauss-Siedel methods [8, 14, 18].
-These algorithms are based on an iterative best response scheme in which players take turns at improving their strategies considering the other agents' strategies as immutable.
+Most of the algorithms proposed in the robotics literature to solve for game-theoretic equilibria can be grouped into four types: First are algorithms aimed at finding Nash equilibria that rely on decomposition, such as Jacobi or Gauss-Siedel methods [8], [13].
+These algorithms are based on an iterative best-response (IBR) scheme in which players take turns at improving their strategies considering the other agents' strategies as immutable [11].
 This type of approach is easy to interpret and scales reasonably well with the number of players.
-However, convergence of these algorithms is not well understood [12], and special care is required to capture the game-theoretic nature of the problem [8].
-Moreover, solving for a Nash equilibrium until convergence can require many iterations, each of which is a (possibly expensive) trajectory optimization problem.
+However, convergence of these algorithms is not well understood [11], and special care is required to capture the game-theoretic nature of the problem [8].
+Moreover, solving for a Nash equilibrium until convergence can require many iterations, each of which is a (possibly expensive) trajectory-optimization problem.
 This can lead to prohibitively long solution times.

 Second, there are a variety of algorithms based on dynamic programming.
 In [6], a Markovian Stackelberg strategy is computed via dynamic programming.
 This approach seems to capture the game-theoretic nature of autonomous driving.
 However, dynamic programming suffers from the curse of dimensionality and, therefore, practical implementations rely on simplified dynamics models coupled with coarse discretization of the state and input spaces.
 To counterbalance these approximations, a lower-level planner informed by the state values under the Markovian Stackelberg strategy is run.
-This approach, which scales exponentially with the state dimension, has only been demonstrated in a two-player setting.
-Adding more players is likely to prevent real-time application of this algorithm.
-In contrast, our proposed approach scales polynomially with the number of players (see Section IV-E).
+This approach, which scales exponentially with the state dimension, has been demonstrated in a twoplayer setting.
+Adding more players is likely to prevent realtime application of this algorithm.
+In contrast, our proposed approach scales polynomially with the number of players (see Section 4.5).

-Third, algorithms akin to differential dynamic programming have been developed for robust control [19] and later applied to game-theoretic problems [4, 15].
-This approach scales polynomially with the number of players and is fast enough to run real-time in a model-predictive control (MPC) fashion [4].
+Third, algorithms akin to differential dynamic programming have been developed for robust control [17], [18], and later applied to game-theoretic problems [4], [14].
+Similar methods were applied in the stochastic [19], and beliefspace planning settings [20].
+This approach scales polynomially with the number of players and is fast enough to run real-time in a MPC fashion [4].
 However, contrary to ALGAMES, this type of approach does not natively handle constraints.
 Collision-avoidance constraints are typically handled using large penalties that can result in numerical ill-conditioning which, in turn, can impact the robustness or the convergence rate of the solver.
 Moreover, it leads to a trade-off between trajectory efficiency and avoiding collisions with other players.

-Finally, algorithms that are analogous to direct methods in trajectory optimization have also been developed [16, 17].
-An algorithm based on a first-order splitting method was proposed by Di [17] that is known to have a linear convergence rate.
+Finally, algorithms that are analogous to direct methods in trajectory optimization have also been developed [15], [16].
+An algorithm based on a first-order splitting method that is known to have a linear convergence rate was proposed by Di et al. [16].
 Di's experiments show convergence of the algorithm after typically $10^3$ to $10^4$ iterations.
-A different approach based on Newton's method has been proposed [16], but it is restricted to unconstrained dynamic games.
+A different approach based on Newton's method has been proposed [15], but it is restricted to unconstrained dynamic games.
 Our solver belongs to this family of approaches.
 It also relies on a second-order Newton-type method, but it is able to handle general state and control input constraints.
 In addition, we demonstrate convergence on relatively complex problems in typically less than $10^2$ iterations.

-C. Generalized Nash Equilibrium Problems
+2.3 Generalized Nash Equilibrium Problems